Hit-and-Run Lawsuit Loans

 • 3 points on driver’s license

-Misdemeanor which is classified as leaving the scene while the victim is injured.
-The penalties are:
+For a misdemeanor, which is classified as leaving the scene while the victim is injured, the penalties are:

 • Up to $5,000 in fines